Making Planning Applications

 It's quick, easy and comes direct to us.
 It saves paper and can save you money.

 Make sure your application is valid and complete when you submit as this will save a lot of time.
-To help you we have produced the Applying for Planning Permission?
-Get it right first time [pdf] 1077KB information pack to guide you through all the steps you need to take to make sure your application will get through the validation process first time.
-Our validation page also has lots of helpful advice on why an application is invalid when we receive it.
+Our validation page has lots of helpful advice on why an application is invalid when we receive it.

 Please note that all information you provide on the application form and in any accompanying documents will normally be published on the council's website.
 Only the applicant's personal details, such as telephone and email contact details, and signatures, will be routinely blanked out.

 If you wish to provide information in support of the application which you regard as sensitive or confidential, and which you do not wish to be published as set out above, this must be submitted as a separate document and clearly marked as such.
 Such information should not be embedded within larger documents where it will be more difficult to identify.
 You should include with any such separate document an explanation as to why you do not wish the document to be published.
 The council will consider the request and may need to contact you further regarding the request.